-Yep, I’m a little late to the game, these “air pulsing toys” have been around since mid to late 2015.
+Yep, I’m a little late to the game.
+These “air pulsing toys” have been around since mid to late 2015.
 Starting with the début of the original Womanizer.
-The consensus of a lot of sex toy reviewers at that time was the gaudy-bejeweled, if ill-named, new-kid-on-the-scene was begrudgingly winning them over.
+The consensus of most sex toy reviewers at that time was the gaudy-bejeweled if ill-named, new-kid-on-the-scene was begrudgingly winning them over.

-As curious as I was about this new genre of toys, I had to pass on the Womanizer’s offerings.
+As curious as I was about this new genre of toys, I had to pass on Womanizer’s offerings.
 With prices typically reaching well over the $100 range, I couldn’t risk buying one and hating it.
-Luckily, since then we’ve seen an explosion of variations hit the market.
-With Satisfyer, a German based company, leading the way.
-While also simultaneously offering a huge discount in price.
+Luckily, since then, we’ve seen an explosion of variations hit the market.
+With Satisfyer, a German-based company, leading the way.
+While simultaneously offering a huge discount in price.

 Water Under The Bridge?

-The Satisfyer 2, the one I’m focused on in this review, easily checks off the affordability box, something I’ll continue to advocate for in adult toys.
+The Satisfyer 2, the one I’m focused on in this review, easily checks off the affordability box.
+Something I’ll continue to advocate for in adult toys.
 Coming in at just under $40.00 at Peepshow Toys.
 Actually, come to think of it, none of Satisfyer’s models break the $70.00 price point.
 That’s something I can applaud.
-You know how much I go on about safe, affordable choices.
+You know how much I could go on about safe, affordable choices.

-This, however, is where some would argue, you get what you pay for.
-As I mentioned earlier, I’m pretty late to the party.
+Even so, this is where some would argue, you get what you pay for, and as I mentioned earlier, I showed up late to this party.
 A lot has already transpired in the sex toy reviewer blogosphere surrounding the Satisyfer line of toys.
 A particular point of contention stems from Satisfyer’s promise that all of their toys are waterproof even submersible.
 When it has been well-proven through anecdotal evidence that they simply are not.

 Easy fix right?
 Just don’t take them in the shower or bath, right?
 Oh, if only it were that simple!
-This issue also raises the valid concern that the toys might not only trap water but body fluids and lube.
-All of which could get sealed inside due to the toy’s design flaw.
+This issue also raises another valid concern that the toys might not only trap water but body fluids and lube.
+All of which, could get sealed inside due to the toy’s design flaw.
 Ick!
-Ultimately this calls in to question how hygienic the Satisfyer toys can really be.
+Ultimately, this calls into question how hygienic the Satisfyer toys can really be.
 Buyer beware!

 I’m so torn, this was my first experience with this type of stimulation and I loved it, but the Satisfyer 2’s faulty design leaves me feeling less than confident about recommending this toy.
 If not for this thought being in the back of my mind, I would have no problem giving the green light to my readers.